fivp9/rand_tg_bot/README.md

-telegram bot commands for generation of passwords of needed specs
+telegram bot commands for generation of passwords with needed specs

 by using teloxide lib